-Given that 11% of Iceland is covered by glacier ice, it doesn’t come as a surprise that glacier hikes are often the highlight of most people’s visit.
+Given that 11% of Iceland is covered by glacier ice, it doesn’t come as a surprise that glacier hikes and ice cave discovery are often the highlights of most people’s visit.
 What you may not know is that although Iceland is home to 400 glaciers, the majority are too difficult to access, so this means a dedicated glacier company is needed to find the most spectacular spots, while still making it achievable by the average tourist.
-The Sólheimajökull, for instance, is perhaps the most popular one to walk on since it is nearest to Reykjavík and most easily accessible by car.
+The Sólheimajökull, for instance, is perhaps the most popular glacier to walk on since it is nearest to Reykjavík.
 Perfect for a one day trip while exploring the South coast!

-However, a more secret alternative and by far one of the most spectacular glaciers to hike on is Falljökull in the Skaftafell area.
-Often confused as Virkisjökull or Vatnajökull, Falljökull is one of the outlet glacier tongues of Vatnajökull, the largest ice cap in Europe no less!
 Falljökull roughly translates to the falling glacier in Icelandic and thus couldn’t be more aptly named since it looks like a giant frozen waterfall plunging down from Iceland’s highest mountain, Hvannadalshnúkur.
-At first hidden behind surrounding mountains as you approach it, Falljökull can look daunting from afar, but fear not, only experienced guides who have been trained on this glacier will take you for a hike as they know best how to navigate around the labyrinth of crevasses and seracs on the way to the ice fall.
+At first hidden behind surrounding mountains as you approach it, Falljökull can look daunting from afar, but fear not, only experienced guides who have been trained on this glacier will take you for a hike as they know best how to navigate around the labyrinth of crevasses and ice sculptures.

-The walk may seem challenging due to the glacier’s unique shape (flat at its base but with a sloping icefall as you make your way up), yet only a moderate fitness level is required.
-Plus you know what they say, the view is always better when it is earned!
-I promise you that the sense of achievement once you have reached the ice fall and the fantastic view overlooking the valley and the lagoon are unmatched!
-If you’re lucky enough, you might even be able to meet the only two inhabitants of this glacier, a duo of ravens, Huginn and Muninn, who have been there since we can remember and who know very well where and how to pose for photographs, especially if it involves a bribe in the form of food.
+The walk may seem challenging due to the glacier’s unique shape (flat at its base but with a sloping cliff higher up (ice fall), yet only a moderate fitness level is required.
+Plus, you know what they say, the view is always better when it is earned!
+I promise you that the sense of achievement once you have reached your high point is unmatched.
+Not to mention the fantastic view overlooking the valley below.

-Ultimately rest assured that any hike on Falljökull is a unique experience since the landscape will always dramatically change from one day to the next as the glacier is moving up to one foot a day and melting back even faster.
+Rest assured that any hike on Falljökull, or other nearby glaciers, is a unique experience since the landscape will always change from one day to the next as the glacier moves.
+Up to one foot a day in fact.

 Come with us on a glacier hike on Falljökull glacier on our Jökulsárlón Glacier Lagoon 2 day tour, running April to November.
 This trip is replaced by the ice cave edition from November to March when it’s cold enough to venture inside the ice.

-Far less traveled than the South Coast due to its remoteness from the main Ring road that surrounds Iceland, allow us to shamelessly describe the Westfjords as the most stunning region of the island.
-From the roads winding around dramatic coastal fjords to the bucolic fishing villages steeped in history and tradition and vast mountain ranges, going to the Westfjords will always leave you with the feeling that you are on the edge of the world, which probably explains why this region is also best known as ‘The Last Frontier’.
+Far less traveled than the South Coast due to its remoteness from the main ring road that surrounds Iceland, allow us to shamelessly describe the Westfjords as the most stunning region of the island.
+From the roads winding around dramatic coastal fjords to the bucolic fishing villages steeped in history and tradition and vast mountain ranges.
+Going to the Westfjords will always leave you with the feeling that you are on the edge of the world, which probably explains why this region is also known as ‘The Last Frontier’.

 Since we are talking Westfjords, let us not forget to mention Vigur, a picturesque island of 45 hectares located half an hour from Ísafjörður by boat ride.
 This is one of our all time favourites, which we have made sure to include on our four-day excursion to the Westfjords.
 Known for being home to the one and only windmill left standing in Iceland, Vigur is also a fantastic spot for bird watching as thousands of birds from eider ducks to black guillemots, arctic terns and puffins lay their nests across the island.
 Be careful not to step on an egg as you make your way from one end of the island to another and watch out for seals lazily sunbathing on the rocks offshore.